CSYE-6225-Shivani/iac-pulumi/README.md

 # Cloud-Native Flask API on AWS using IaC
+This project exemplifies a backend-focused assignment management system, leveraging cloud technology for scalability and efficiency.
+Seamlessly executing CRUD operations, it ensures a dynamic and user-friendly experience.
+The system integrates with Google Cloud Platform (GCP) for secure student submission uploads to cloud storage and sends automated email notifications providing submission status updates to student.

+## About this repository
 This repository contains code for building the infrastructure on AWS through Pulumi.

 ## Use with Related Repositories